-This past spring I hiked 726.5 miles over 44 days from Zion to Arches.
+In spring 2018 I hiked 726.5 miles over 44 days from Zion to Arches.
 It was a great hike and I accomplished most of what I set out to do.
 Similar to the video trip report, I’m splitting the written report into multiple sections to make it easier to focus on each part of the hike.
-I will update this page soon so that one can click on each section below to read the actual daily journal for that section and/or see the associated photo gallery.
+Read the overview of each section below, and then if you want more details click the link to see daily journal and photo gallery for that section.

 See the 2018 Interactive Map for route details.

 The trip began with a cross-country stretch to get into the Kolob Canyons and an unexpected snowstorm.
 I left the snow behind as I made my way down the West Rim and crossed Zion Canyon to climb up the East Rim.
 I made my first-ever trip out to Cable Mountain Viewpoint and then after failing to find a new route down into East Canyon, I retraced my steps back to East Rim Trail to get down to Checkerboard Mesa.